kFo/reference/lexical_structure.rst

 Symbols are static tokens that are used in term notations and commands.
 They can be both keyword-like (e.g. the :keyword:`have <structured_proofs>` keyword) or use arbitrary Unicode characters.

 Command tokens are static tokens that prefix any top-level declaration or action.
 They are usually keyword-like, with transitory commands like :keyword:`#print` prefixed by an additional ``#``.
-The set of built-in commands is listed in the :ref:`declarations` section.
+The set of built-in commands is listed in the :ref:`other_commands` section.

 Users can dynamically extend the sets of both symbols (via the commands listed in :ref:`quoted_symbols`) and command tokens (via the :keyword:`[user_command]` attribute).